dev-wd/dev-wd.github.io/_posts/swift/2019-11-24-tableview-rxswift-example.md

 - Nested RxSwift Handling

-These reasons makes RxSwift + Tableview dificult.
+These reasons makes RxSwift + Tableview difficult.

-Of course there can be exist a better way, but as a junior developer, I want to show tell you what makes you mistakes easily about this subject.
+Of course there can be exist a better way, but as a junior developer, I want to show you what makes you mistakes easily about this subject.

 I hope this helps you:)